duaneking/duaneking/README.md

 Dear Recruiter,
   Thank you for your interest in my skills and services.
 I'm a purple squirrel who lives in [Washington](https://coderforgood.github.io/usa/Washington.html) so I have a high bar for the recruiters that contact me, but I'm not available.
   - Since the start of the year, my state has very strict compliance rules that make it impossible to interact with non domestic recruiters and stay in compliance; I do not talk to non-domestic recruiters due to these compliance rules in my state.
 My government has stated that I can't trust any recruiter that doesn't follow these labor laws.
 And so I'm forced to assume that the recruiter attempting to not follow them is a criminal acting as a possible threat.
-  - I'm currently 100% work from home in my job.
+  - I'm currently 100% employed and work from home in my job.
 I'm not interested in a commute or going to an office.
 Do not ask me to commute or travel.
   - I'm happy working out of my home office in Seattle.
 I'm not interested in relocation of any kind.
 Do not ask me to relocate.
   - I'm not interested in working non-PST/PDT hours.
 Anybody who contacts me and asks me to do so is a bully who is intentionally abusing people.
   - Remember, you are the one reaching out to me.
 You should be kind, respectful, professional, and honest.
 Otherwise, you will be treated as a threat.